luoluo-L/luoluo-L.github.io/_publications/2022-05-15-improvementsReadmissionScore.md

 Background
 --
 Although the literature on 30-days readmission risk scores is rich and several scores have been developed over the years, predicting readmission during a hospital stay for general population remains a key challenge.
-Most models either perform poorly or requires data that is not easily accessible in real-time.
+Most models either perform poorly or requires data elements that are not easily accessible in real-time.

 Main improvements of the well-known Canadian [LACE+](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3659212/) model
 ---
-- train an XGBoost model on US data of about one million inpatients of a large multi-states healthcare network;
+- train a XGBoost model on US data of about half a million inpatients of a large multi-states healthcare network
-- using a composite two-step prediction model, where in the first step we map ICD codes to clinical categories and predict risk of readmission solely based on clinical categories.
-The prediction is added as a feature in the next step, replacing Case-mix score suggested in the original LACE+ model.
+- use a composite two-step prediction model, where in the first step we map ICD codes to clinical categories and predict risk of readmission solely based on clinical categories.
+The prediction is added as a feature in the next step, replacing Case-mix score suggested in the original LACE+ model
 - the ability to deal with missing input data elements

+the improved LACE+ algorithm:
+---
-**Illuatration of the improved LACE+ algorithm:**
+Here is an illuatration of the improved LACE+ algorithm:
 <img src='/images/readmission/flowchart_30day_readmission.png' width='1800'>

 **Main results:**